oxfeeefeee/goscript/README.md

 + Standard library: just got started.
 + Production readiness: far from.
 The parser and the type checker are probably ok because they were ported and passes the test cases comes with the original code.
 The backend has a lot of rough edges, and we need much more test cases.
-+ Next step: no new features for now, ponish then work on the standard library.
++ Next step: no new features for now, polish then work on the standard library.

 ### Get in touch
 + email: pb01005051 at gmail.